Companies with a giving culture are more successful.

 If that sounds promising, find out more about how gThankYou can help you build a culture where paying it forward is routine.
 Our Gift Certificates make it easy for you to be generous with your employees — and for your employees to be generous with one another, too!

 Learn More About the Power of a Giving Culture

 Grant’s message and research strikes a cord in all of us because it makes sense given our world experience.
 We know it’s true.
 The brilliance is translating the insights into helpful ways for businesses to understand and leverage the power of giving and gratitude.
-To learn more about Adam Grant and his research here’s a background piece from SHRM from this week’s annual conference, and his popular Ted Talks: The Surprising Habits of Original Thinkers and Are You a Giver or a Taker?
+To learn more about Adam Grant and his research here are his popular Ted Talks: The Surprising Habits of Original Thinkers and Are You a Giver or a Taker?

 It’s a good day to be inspired, we hope you are!